Coal mine fire in Russia's Siberia kills 14, dozens missing

 Associated Press

-MOSCOW (AP) — At least 14 people died in a fire at a coal mine in Russia’s Siberia on Thursday that also left 35 others missing and feared dead.
+MOSCOW (AP) — Russian authorities late Thursday called off a search for dozens of people still missing about 250 meters (820 feet) underground, following a coal mine fire in Siberia that killed at least 14 miners and rescuers.

-Authorities said 11 miners were found dead and three rescuers also died later while searching for others who were trapped at a remote section of the mine.
-Regional officials declared three days of mourning for the victims.
+Rescue teams were rushed out of the mine for safety reasons because of a buildup of explosive methane gas and a high concentration of toxic fumes from the fire.
+It was feared that the 38 missing people were already dead as their oxygen supply would have finished within hours even if they survived the blaze.

-Efforts to rescue those trapped in the mine about 250 meters (820 feet) undeground were halted on Thursday afternoon because of an explosion threat, and rescuers were rushed out of the mine.
+Authorities said 11 miners were found dead and three rescuers also died later while searching for others trapped in a remote section of the mine.
+Regional officials declared three days of mourning.

-The Interfax news agency reported that miners have oxygen supplies normally lasting for six hours that could be stretched for a few more hours but would have expired by late hours Thursday anyway,
+Russia’s Deputy Prosecutor General Dmitry Demeshin told reporters that the fire most likely resulted from a methane explosion caused by a spark.

-A total of 285 people were in the Listvyazhnaya mine in the Kemerovo region in southwestern Siberia when the fire erupted and smoke quickly filled the mine through the ventilation system.
+Explosions of methane released from coal beds during mining are rare but they cause the most fatalities in the coal mining industry.

-Russia’s Investigative Committee has launched a criminal probe into the fire on charges of violating safety regulations that led to deaths.
+The Interfax news agency reported that miners have oxygen supplies normally lasting for six hours that could be stretched for a few more hours but would have expired by late Thursday.

-President Vladimir Putin extended his condolences to the families of the killed miners and ordered the government to offer all necessary assistance to those who were injured.
+Russia’s Investigative Committee has launched a criminal probe into the fire over violations of safety regulations that led to deaths.
+It said the mine director and two senior managers were detained.

-Speaking at a meeting with his Serbian counterpart Aleksandar Vucic in the Russian Black Sea resort of Sochi, Putin noted that there is a danger to the life of the rescuers and voiced hope that they will manage to save as many people as possible.
+President Vladimir Putin extended his condolences to the families of the dead and ordered the government to offer all necessary assistance to those injured.

 In 2016, 36 miners were killed in a series of methane explosions in a coal mine in Russia’s far north.
 In the wake of the incident, authorities analyzed the safety of the country’s 58 coal mines and declared 20 of them, or 34%, potentially unsafe.